On Support Recovery with Sparse CCA: Information Theoretic and Computational Limits

 \subsubsection{Analysis of the CT Algorithm}

-For the asymptotic analysis of the CT algorithm, we will assume the underlying distribution to be Gaussian, i.e. $\mathbb P\in\mP_G(r,s_x,s_y,\B)$.
-This Gaussian assumption will be used to perform a crucial decomposition of sample covariance matrix which typically holds for Gaussian random vectors (see equation \ref{representation: Sxy: model 3}). \cite{deshpande2014}, who used similar devices for obtaining the sharp rate results in SPCA, also required a similar Gaussian assumption.
+For the asymptotic analysis of the CT algorithm, we will assume the underlying distribution to be Gaussian, i.e., $\mathbb P\in\mP_G(r,s_x,s_y,\B)$.
+This Gaussian assumption will be used to perform a crucial decomposition of sample covariance matrix, which typically holds for Gaussian random vectors. \cite{deshpande2014}, who used similar devices for obtaining the sharp rate results in SPCA, also required a similar Gaussian assumption.
 We do not yet know how to extend these results to sub-Gaussian random vectors.

 Let us consider the threshold $\Thres/\sqrt {n}$, where $\Thres$ is explicitly given in Theorem~\ref{thm: CT matrix operator norm}.
 Unfortunately, tuning of $\Thres$ requires the knowledge of the underlying sparsity $s_x$ and $s_y$.
-Similar to \cite{deshpande2014}, our thresholding level is different than the traditional choice of order $O(\sqrt{\log (p+q)/n})$ in the easy regime \citep{bickel2008, cai2012, gao2013}.
-The latter level is too large to successfully recover all the non-zero elements in the difficult regime.
-We threshold $\tSxy$ at a lower level at higher sparsity, which in its turn, complicates the analysis to a greater degree.
+Similar to \cite{deshpande2014}, our thresholding level is different than the traditional choice of order $O(\sqrt{\log (p+q)/n})$ in the easy regime analyzed in \cite{bickel2008, cai2012} and \cite{ gao2013}.
+The latter level is too large to successfully recover all the nonzero elements in the difficult regime.
+We threshold $\tSxy$ at a lower level, which in its turn, complicates the analysis to a greater degree.
 Our main result in this direction, stated in Theorem~\ref{thm: CT matrix operator norm}, is proved in Appendix~\ref{sec: Proof of CT}.

 \begin{theorem} Suppose $(X_i,Y_i)\sim\mathbb P\in \mP_G(r, s_x,s_y, \B)$.
 Further suppose $s_x+s_y< \sqn$, $p\vee q=o(\log n)$, and $\log n=o(\sqrt p\vee \sqrt q)$.
 Let $K$ and $C_1$ be constants so that $K\geq 1288\B^4$ and $C_1\geq C\B^4$, where $C>0$ is an absolute constant.
 Suppose the threshold level $\Thres$ is defined by